Conwyn/Conwyn.github.io/_posts/2020-08-28-HomomorphicEncryption.md

 Now the polynomials will get larger so we divide by another ploymomial and keep the remainder.
 This is called a polynomial quotient ring.

-The first process is to generate a private and public key (tuple).
+The first process is to generate a private and public key (tuple of polynomials).
 The plain text integer becomes a polynomial M + 0*X + 0*X*X .... and then encrypted.
 The magic is the key generation includes a random number